X Corp.: Antisemitism

 On November 16, 2023, Media Matters for America, a left-leaning watchdog group, published a report stating that X was placing ads for various companies including Apple, IBM, and Oracle, alongside pro-Nazi content.
 Published following Musk's endorsement of an antisemitic conspiracy theory, major advertisers like Microsoft and Apple left the platform, leading to an estimated loss of around $75 million by the end of 2023.
-This led to a lawsuit by X Corp. against Media Matters, alleging that they had "exploited" the platform into making the ads appear the way they did as a result of excessive scrolling and curating its feed with "fringe" content.
+This led to a lawsuit by X Corp. against Media Matters, alleging that it had "exploited" the platform into making the ads appear the way they did as a result of excessive scrolling and curating its feed with "fringe" content.

 Litigation

 In August 2024, Omid Kordestani, former executive chairman of Twitter (now X Corp.), filed a lawsuit against X Corp. in California Superior Court.
 Kordestani alleges that Elon Musk is refusing to cash out more than $20 million worth of shares owed to him as compensation for his service.
 This suit follows a March 2024 lawsuit by four former Twitter executives, who claim Musk withheld over $128 million in severance payments after their dismissal.

 In August 2024, X filed a lawsuit against the Global Alliance for Responsible Media (GARM) for "conspiring" to "collectively withhold billions in advertising" revenue from the company.
 The boycotts by companies CVS, Unilever, Mars Inc., Ørsted and other companies not specifically named in the lawsuit were alleged to be a "coercive exercise of market power" and a violation of antitrust laws.
 As a result, the GARM ceased operations citing limited resources.
 In February 2025, an amended complaint named Nestlé, Abbott Laboratories, Colgate-Palmolive, Lego, Pinterest, Tyson Foods and Shell International and accused them of "celebrating" when X did not do as well as expected.

+In 2026, the Federal Court of Australia upheld a regulatory fine against X Corp. after the company admitted it had failed to fully comply with a transparency notice issued in 2023 by Australia’s eSafety Commissioner regarding child sexual exploitation and online safety measures.
+The regulator found that X did not provide complete responses to questions concerning its policies and enforcement practices, which led to enforcement action.
+The court ruled that X had contravened Australia’s Online Safety Act by not providing the required information within the specified timeframe.
+The dispute, which began in early 2023, ended with X accepting liability for the noncompliance.
+The court ordered X Corp. to pay a civil penalty of 650,000 Australian dollars, along with 100,000 Australian dollars in legal costs.
+X’s legal representatives said the issue occurred during a period of corporate transition following Elon Musk’s acquisition of Twitter.